More on FlowSshCpp

 Handler classes have two methods in common, namely OnStart and OnDone.
 OnStart is called when an operation starts and OnDone as soon as it completes.

 Active handler objects are guaranteed to exist even without the user explicitly referencing them.
 This means that you can start several requests and forget about them until their OnDone is called.
 This works because OnStart implicitly increases a handler objects reference count; and after calling OnDone, FlowSshCpp decreases the reference count again.
+An active handler object also implicitly references the associated main object, and prevents it from being destroyed prematurely in the middle of a request.

 Note that you cannot use MFC from within your handler overrides.
 This is because handler methods get invoked by ordinary Win32 threads which lack the necessary MFC initializations.